Passover, the Story

 Continue reading “Circumcision & Passover – Pt 1”

-It is abundantly clear that an overwhelming amount of evidence supports the 7-day observance of Passover and Unleavened Bread being Abib 14-20.
-Also, it can be demonstrated that this was the practice of Yahushua the messiah, and the early assemblies who later were referred to as Quartodecimans.
-(System A)
+An overwhelming amount of evidence supports the observance of Passover and Unleavened Bread for seven days, specifically from Abib 14 to Abib 20.
+This study will demonstrate that this was the practice of Yahushua the Messiah and the early assemblies later referred to as the Quartodecimans (System A)

-Nevertheless, many would stubbornly disagree with this conclusion in the face of the facts and continue with a modified form of the Pharisaic/Hasidic practice (System B).
-This newer modified form would have an 8-day observance of eating unleavened bread from Abib 14-21 (System G).
+However, many individuals stubbornly disagree with this conclusion despite the evidence and continue to follow a modified version of the Pharisaic/Hasidic practice (System B).
+This newer practice incorporates an eight-day observance of eating unleavened bread, extending from Abib 14 to Abib 21 (System G).

-Unknown to most followers of Yahweh, there is a remarkable witness that provides evidence for the practice of the 7-day Festival of Passover and Unleavened Bread occurring on Abib 14-20.
+Many followers of Yahweh may be unaware of a remarkable source that provides evidence for the practice of the 7-day Festival of Passover and Unleavened Bread, which occurs from Abib 14 to 20.

-This witness comes from an extra-biblical work, the Book of Yashar, also known as Sefer Ha-Yashar.
+This source comes from an extra-biblical work known as the Book of Yashar, or Sefer Ha-Yashar.

-The present copy of the Book of Yashar is by no means to be assigned the authority of Scriptures.
-However, what the text says regarding the Passover of the Exodus nevertheless proves quite informative and interesting.
+While the current copy of the Book of Yashar should not be considered authoritative like Scriptures, its insights regarding the Passover of the Exodus are nonetheless quite informative and interesting.

 Book of Yashar